Dr. David A. Gordon

 Dr. Gordon has now "gone back to his roots" to form the type of veterinary hospital he has always envisioned, emphasizing old fashioned courtesy, care, and value.
 Dr. Gordon enjoys all facets of small animal veterinary medicine but has developed a special interest in holistic medical therapies (acupuncture, chiropractic, herbal medicine, therapeutic laser, homeopathy, nutrition, stem cell therapy, and platelet enhancement therapy).
 In this way, he feels he is able to offer the best in both traditional and alternative care.

 In his spare time, Dr.Gordon consults with other veterinarians regarding holistic care, enjoys reading, hiking, traveling, fishing, physical fitness, and music.
-He and his wife Sharon share their home with the true “King of the Castle”, Chauncey, a Yorkshire Terrier whom they rescued after breaking his leg as a young puppy.
-Dr. Gordon's eldest son, Daniel, is also a veterinarian and is doing his residency in critical care at The Ohio State School of Veterinary Medicine.
-Dr. Gordon's youngest son, Adam, is attending medical school in Wisconsin at MCW.
+He and his wife Sharon share their home with Chauncey, a rescued Yorkshire Terrier.
+Dr. Gordon's sons are both doctors as well.
+Daniel is doing a fellowship in veterinary critical care at the Ohio State University.
+Adam is currently in his final year at the Medical College of Wisconsin.

 Dr. Justin Greco, DACVS (Surgical Specialist)

 Justin J. Greco, DACVS (Surgical Specialist) is a native of southern California.
 His vision is to offer pet owners and their patients the best referral/university level surgical service possible.
 Dr. Greco is an experienced, board certified surgeon, and his goal is to make the entire process as pleasant as possible for the client and the patient!